OpenCTI-Platform/docker/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about the project
+about: Ask a question about OpenCTI
 title: ''
 labels: needs triage, question
 assignees: ''